rajdaiya/Hadoop-HDFS-and-MapReduce/README.md

 # Hadoop-HDFS-and-MapReduce:Word-Pair Count

 The default input key for the TextInput format is the line number.
-In this homework , the required output is the count of word pairs.
+The required output is the count of word pairs.

 NOTE: punctuation will NOT count; so the words is ‘(1991)’ and ‘1991’are the same.
 Therefore, you must parse your file: remove all characters not in this set: [a-z, A-Z, 0-9] ; ‘the-cat’ and ‘the cat’ should be counted as the same pair.